 The key elements of the campaign are:

-1. a high-visibility media campaign – spread across Times Media newspapers, SABC radio stations, community newspapers and radio stations, billboards, public service announcements and digital platforms – to inform, inspire and equip adults to engage with children using stories and reading
+1. a high-visibility media campaign to inform, inspire and equip adults to engage with children using stories and reading

 2. a national network of face-to-face mentoring, training and support to drive reading clubs and other reading-for-enjoyment activities in communities across the country

-3. a library of multilingual stories and resources for parents, caregivers and volunteers to share with their children and reading clubs
+3. a library of multilingual stories and resources for caregivers, parents, teachers and volunteers to share with the children in their lives

 The campaign values the power of language and cultural relevance in literacy development.
 For reasons relating to empowerment, pedagogy, identity and democracy, Nal’ibali fully promotes reading and writing in mother tongue languages.
 All children and adults need to understand what they are listening to, or reading, for it to be meaningful and enjoyable – which is crucial for raising readers.